Paficent/jeode/README.md

 ## Mods

 Place mods in the `mods/` folder inside your game directory.
-Each mod is a subfolder with a `manifest.json`, an optional `data` folder.
+Each mod is a subfolder with a `manifest.json`, an optional `data` folder, and an optional entry (typically `init.lua`):

 ```
 My Singing Monsters/